 Set assembled units in position to the correct line, level and inclination as required by the design and form joint to the adjacent units vertically.
 Where the units are coursed horizontally, joint to the unit below (FIG 3).

 Machine fill the gabion unit with the correctly graded rock type as outlined in the specification to 1/3rd the unit height for 1m deep units and 1/2 the unit height for 0.5m deep units.
 Fill a series of cells in a run.
 If large voids are visible within the cell, re-orientate the rock to minimise the voids.
 If a hand-packed face is required, then when placing rock to the cells, load to the back of the cell first, then hand pick the rock for the facing and stack to achieve a dry stone wall appearance on the face.

-Install internal windlass bracing ties central to each cell on the faces (spanning 2 meshes) (FIG 4) or alternatively if corner ties are supplied, then position a tie at each corner of the unit on the face and rear cells.
-Hook the tie, 4 meshes in from the corner around a mesh intersection on the face and rear panels, then wrap the free end around to secure (FIG 5 and 6).
+Using the tying wire provided with the baskets, create internal windlass bracing ties central to each cell on the faces (spanning 2 meshes) (FIG 4) or alternatively, position a tie at each corner of the unit on the face and rear cells.
+Loop the tie, 4 meshes in from the corner around a mesh intersection on the face and rear panels, then wrap the free end around to secure (FIG 5 and 6).
 Diagonally brace to the side panels 4 meshes back and rotate the free end around a mesh joint intersection and wrap around to secure.

 On 1m deep units, fill the next 1/3 layer with rock and install another set of internal bracing.
 Repeat filling to full height of unit in layers and then close the lid down by jointing to all horizontal joints will lacing wire ensuring the mesh bears down on the rock fill